Ionizers VS Ozone Generators

 Air ionizers emit negatively charged particles that cause some particles take on a negative charge.
 The negative and positive particles then attract each other to form clumps that fall or precipitate to the floor or onto other surfaces.
 Ionizers are commonly used in industries that produce a lot of dust or powder in their production process.
 The ionizers are set up with vats under them to collect the powder and are called particle precipitators.

-Air ionizers were once sold for 24/7 use in homes and offices as air purifiers and while the space was occupied.
+Air ionizers were once sold for 24/7 use in homes and offices for air treatment while the space was occupied.
 In creating the electrical charge, the ionizer also produced a small amount of ozone that made the air smell fresher.
-One of the most popular air purifier ionizer was the Ionic Breeze air purifier that was sold by The Sharper Image to remove particles and also make homes smell fresher.
-However, Consumer Reports, a magazine dedicated to testing and evaluating consumer products, released an article in 2003 on air ionizers that cast serious doubts on Ionic Breeze's claims to purify the air.
+One of the most popular air ionizers was the Ionic Breeze that was sold by The Sharper Image to remove particles and also make homes smell fresher.
+However, Consumer Reports, a magazine dedicated to testing and evaluating consumer products, released an article in 2003 on air ionizers that cast serious doubts on Ionic Breeze's claims to treat the air.
 The article found that ionizers such as the Ionic Breeze have a low particle removal rate when compared to traditional HEPA type filters.
 HEPA (high efficiency particulate air) filters trap airborne particles as they pass through the filter housing.

 The Sharper Image was not pleased by the Consumer Reports article and sued the magazine.
 The lawsuit was dismissed and The Sharper Image was forced to pay all legal fees.
 And this was not the end of the negative publicity for the Ionic Breeze ionizer.